Zezombye/blog/articles/overpy.md

 I therefore decided to limit the layers of abstraction and build the equivalent of C: a light layer of abstraction over assembly.
 I decided to use a Python-like syntax, and because my creativity is limited to Minecraft server names, I called it OverPy.

-The philosophy of OverPy is that you should be able to do the compilation “in your head”, as the Workshop is so complex and tricky that you need to know exactly what the compiler is doing and what Workshop code it will generate.
+The philosophy of OverPy is that you should be able to do the compilation "in your head", as the Workshop is so complex and tricky that you need to know exactly what the compiler is doing and what Workshop code it will generate.

 Another programmer, Deltin, had the same idea but a different execution.

 Deltin decided to build OSTW, the equivalent of Java: making the language as ergonomic as possible, at the cost of performance and less control over the abstractions.
 Because of that, he could add features such as classes and functions.

-Note that there is no “best” language here.
+Note that there is no "best" language here.
 It is a tradeoff: you can use OSTW for easier management of big projects, or OverPy if you want more control over the abstraction and performance.

 In practice, the community used both in an approximate 50/50 split, with some moving from OverPy to OSTW to take advantage of the additional features, and some coming from OSTW to OverPy to get closer to the Workshop language.
 The Workshop itself also evolved and improved upon its original interface, meaning high-level languages are now less needed (although still very useful).